jarelllama/Scam-Blocklist/README.md

 * The domains are checked against the [Tranco Top Sites Ranking](https://tranco-list.eu/) for potential false positives which are then vetted manually
 * Common subdomains like 'www' are stripped.
 The list of subdomains checked for can be viewed here: [subdomains.txt](https://github.com/jarelllama/Scam-Blocklist/blob/main/config/subdomains.txt)
 * Only domains are included in the blocklist; URLs are stripped down to their domains and IP addresses are manually checked for resolving DNS records
 * Redundant rules are removed via wildcard matching.
 For example, 'abc.example.com' is a wildcard match of 'example.com' and, therefore, is redundant and removed.
+Wildcards are occasionally added to the blocklist manually to further optimize the number of entries

 Entries that require manual verification/intervention are sent in a Telegram notification for fast remediations.

-Example message body:
-> Entries requiring manual review:<br>
-> ovsfashion.com (toplist)<br>
-> 18.116.21.103 (invalid)

 The full filtering process can be viewed in the repository's code.